Anytune plays songs and playlists directly from your device's Music Library through the Songs, Playlists, Artists and Albums categories in Anytune.

 Anytune cannot add, remove or modify the content in your music library.
 You can use Apple's Music app or iTunes to manage your music library content including playlists.

 You may need to sync your device to see these changes in Anytune if using iTunes sync.

 See Apple's Create and share playlists.

-When you play a song for the first time a record it is added to the All Tunes list.
-Anytune has created a record and is now remembering all the settings for that song.
-Settings include tempo, pitch, marks, notes, lyrics.
+When you play a song a record it is added to the All Tunes list.
+The record or "config" saves all the data for that song.
+Data includes settings (tempo, pitch, ...) marks, notes, lyrics.